What is a mature student?

 The social life in the mature Colleges is a rich mix and takes account of partners and families.
 At the same time, there are plenty of opportunities to meet the standard-age students in lectures and practicals and through the University’s clubs and societies.

 The role of the Colleges and College profiles are detailed in our Colleges section, along with advice on things to consider when choosing a College.
 Mature students who choose to make an open application are allocated to one of the mature Colleges.

 The personal teaching and support available within the Cambridge Colleges is the most distinctive feature of the collegiate system.

-Details of the costs involved in going to university and the support available for UK and EU students can be found on our Fees and finance pages.
+Details of the costs involved in studying at Cambridge and the support available for UK and EU students can be found on our Fees and finance pages.
 In particular you will find information about:

 Information about financial support for students from outside the EU (including Islands students, from the Channel Islands and Isle of Man) can be found on the International financial support.

-For students with children, the University’s Childcare Information Advisers can offer guidance on childcare, and some Colleges are able to provide family accommodation.
+For students with children, the University’s Childcare Office can offer guidance on childcare, and some Colleges are able to provide family accommodation.
 More information for student parents can be found on the Student parents page.